Things to do and ways to keep motivated with winter outdoor activities during the colder months

 Having the right skills can create a lot of opportunities

-Sometimes the weather is harsh and it can turn a regular day into the hills into a full-on, Type 2 adventure.
+Sometimes the weather is harsh and it can turn a regular day in the hills into a full-on, Type 2 adventure.
 Having the right outdoor skillset can help to keep you safe and prolong your season for exploring.

-Whether it’s map-reading, a first aid course, bushcraft, shelter and fire-making, winter mountain skills… increasing your expertise can open a lot of doors and help satisfy that outdoor bug when the weather goes wacky.
+Whether it’s map reading, a first aid course, bushcraft, shelter and fire-making, winter mountain skills… increasing your expertise can open a lot of doors and help satisfy that outdoor bug when the weather goes wacky.

 There are 100’s of online courses and tutorials to help you brush up on your skills, ahead of trips next year.
 You can also look to face-to-face training and local clubs too.

 This list of 20 Indoor Activities for Outdoor Lovers is a great place to start and get ideas for some home learning to use outside